Tiliq/squirrel-server/README.md

 ## FAQ

-### What if I two or more possible files for the same platform and architecture?
+### What if I have two or more possible files for the same platform and architecture?
 ###### Example 1: `Setup.exe` and `Setup.msi`
 ###### Example 2: `app-linux.deb` and `app-linux.rpm` and `app-linux.zip`
 Set your environment variable to include a custom `{{ext}}` replacement tag, then when you request the file using the appropriate `/download/:version/:platform/:arch` endpoint, specify `ext` as a query parameter.